PJ789/Syonara/README.md

 ## Improvements?

-You could perhaps use a serial to parallel IC to drive the LEDs from a single pin on the Arduino.
-Or add a brightness control to the circuit, perhaps using an analog input.
+You could perhaps use a serial to parallel IC to drive the caps lock, num lock, scroll lock LEDs from a single pin on the Arduino.
+Or add a brightness control to the backlight circuit, perhaps using an analog input.